worldofsaad/Kaggle-Exercises/README.md

 - **Underfitting and Overfitting**: Fine-tune your model for better performance.
 - **Random Forests**: Using a more sophisticated machine learning algorithm.
 - **Exercise: Machine Learning Competitions**: Enter the world of machine learning competitions to keep improving and see your progress
+- **Getting Started With Titanic**: Create your own Kaggle Notebooks to organize your work in competitions.

 - **Certification**: *https://www.kaggle.com/learn/certification/worldofsaad/intro-to-machine-learning*